 5. Which dog is right for you?

 A lot of people looking to adopt want to get the same breed of dog they had when they were kids, without realizing that their circumstances may be vastly different.
 They may have grown up in a large house with a backyard, and now live in a small apartment.
 There may have been lots of people around to take care of the dog, whereas now they may live alone and travel frequently.
 That's why it's worth thinking beyond breed and considering how a dog's size, activity level and personality will fit into your lifestyle.
-Use our breed selector tool to help determine which dog is best for you.

 6. Where you'll find your new dog